 In 2014, Belarus feared that the Ukrainian situation would encourage pro-Russian forces to demand a stronger integration to Russia, which would have had existential repercussions for Belarus (Kuleszewicz-2016).
 A considerable number of the Belarusian population is nostalgic to the Soviet past and see a Union with Russia as positive, and the country is historically and culturally close to Russia.

-This situation seems to have incited Minsk to play a double game, which means that depending on the national or regional context, Minsk would have a strategy of rapprochement to the West or a consolidation of its pro-Russian rhetoric.
+This situation seems to have incited Minsk to adapt their foreign policy to the national and regional context.
 Nevertheless, in terms of foreign policy, Russia is the closest and oldest ally for Belarus, and its disagreements with Russia seem only to be sporadic, and do not impact substantially on their position regarding regional crises.
 For example, in 2014, at the UN General Assembly vote, Belarus supported Russia regarding Crimea.

 Belarus in the intervention in Ukraine:

-Militarily, it seems that the intervention of the Russian Federation in Ukraine was done through three sides.
-The first one was carried out from the Eastern part of Ukraine, the second one from the South (Crimea) and the third from the North, meaning that it was carried out from Belarus.
+Militarily, the operation of the Russian Federation in Ukraine was done through three sides.
+The first one was carried out from the Eastern part of Ukraine (in the direction of Sumy and Kharkov), the second one from the South (Crimea) and the third from Belarus.
 The Belarussian president ordered its army to integrate and cooperate with the Russian army in the intervention, but his army was not involved in entering the Ukrainian territory (The Moscow Times-2022).
-This shows that Belarus supports its ally but does not want to be fully involved in the conflict.

 A number of ballistic missiles were launched from Belarus and hit various targets inside the Ukrainian territory.
 In addition, a series of military vehicles entered Ukraine through Belarus.
 Forces entering from there captured Chernobyl, including the power plant, and went in the direction of Kiev.